tardate/LittleArduinoProjects/Kinetics/ServoMotors/ServoTest/README.md

 According the the [datasheet](http://datasheet.sparkgo.com.br/SG90Servo.pdf), this has a 180 degree sweep.

 ServoTest accepts a range of commands over the serial interface to perform various servo positioning tasks.
-See the spash screen when you open the console window for options.
+See the splash screen when you open the console window for options.

 ![console](./assets/console.png?raw=true)